 Resolved that the Board of Directors provide a report to shareholders, within six months following the 2019 Annual General Meeting and annually thereafter, prepared at reasonable cost and omitting proprietary and confidential information, outlining how TransCanada respects internationally recognized standards for Indigenous Peoples rights in its business activities.
-Such report should describe the company's policies, practices and performance indicators related to respecting internationally recognized standards for Indigenous Peoples, joint ventures, investments and acquisitions.
+Such report should describe the company's policies, practices and performance indicators related to respecting internationally recognized standards for Indigenous Peoples' rights in existing and proposed wholly-owned projects, joint ventures, investments and acquisitions.
 Internationally-recognized standards for Indigenous Peoples' rights are the UN Declaration on the Rights of Indigenous Peoples (UN DRIP) and International Labour Organization Convention 169 concerning Indigenous and Tribal Peoples in Independent Countries (ILO 169).